Church History (journal)

 Church History: Studies in Christianity and Culture is a quarterly academic journal.
-It is published by the American Society of Church History and was established in 1932.
+It is published by Cambridge University Press on behalf of the American Society of Church History, and was established in 1932.
 It is abstracted and indexed in the ATLA Religion Database.
-The editors-in-chief are Andrea Sterk (University of Minnesota), Euan Cameron (Union Theological Seminary, Columbia University), Dana Robert (Boston University) and Jon Sensbach (University of Florida).
+The editors-in-chief are Andrea Sterk (University of Minnesota), Euan Cameron (Union Theological Seminary, Columbia University), Dana Robert (Boston University), and Laurie Maffly-Kipp (Washington University in St. Louis).
 The journal is regarded as highly authoritative in its field, and is compared to the British Journal of Ecclesiastical History.